beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 The mount point for `lv_images` is `/var/lib/glance/images`, which is the default directory used by Glance to store VM image files.

-Table: Partitioning scheme for the controller
+Table: The partitioning scheme for the controller

 +-------------------+----------+----------------------+---------+
 |Device             |Size\ (MB)|Mount Point / Volume  |Type     |